 - 3/4 cup blanched almond flour

-- Chocolate chips to taste (somewhere between 1/2 cup - 1 cup should be perfect!)
+- Chocolate chips/chunks to taste (somewhere between 1/2 cup - 1 cup should be perfect!)

 Here's how to make them:

-- Add vegan butter (softened) to a mixing bowl.
+- Add vegan butter (softened) and applesauce to a mixing bowl, and mix.

-- Add cane sugar to the bowl and mix with your fork.
+- Add cane sugar and vanilla extract, and mix again.

 - Add gluten-free flour (1/2 cup at a time) while continuing to mix.

-- When ready, scoop out cookie dough with a cookie dough scooper into even-sized balls.
+- When ready, scoop cookie dough into even-sized balls and transfer to a cookie sheet.

 - As soon as you take them out, even though they are golden brown, they will be very soft to the touch, so allow them to cool for a few minutes before moving them.
 They will firm up during this time.